apache/nifi-minifi-cpp/CONFIGURE.md

 The underlying implementation to use for these repositories can be configured in the minifi.properties file.

 The Flow File Repository can be configured with the `nifi.flowfile.repository.class.name` property.
 If not specified, it uses the `FlowFileRepository` class by default, which stores the flow file metadata in a RocksDB database.
 Alternatively it can be configured to use a `NoOpRepository` for not keeping any state, flow files are only stored in memory while being transferred between processors.
-Another option is using `LmdbFlowFileRepository` to use LMDB database to store flow file metadata.
+Another option is using `LmdbFlowFileRepository` to use LMDB database to store flow file metadata (Note: `LmdbFlowFileRepository` is currently experimental).

     # in minifi.properties
     nifi.flowfile.repository.class.name=NoOpRepository  # VolatileFlowFileRepository can also be used which is an alias for NoOpRepository